 The next step is to obtain a dedicated Peppol ID, the only thing required to receive Peppol e-invoices and other e-documents within the network.
 However, you don’t need a Peppol ID to send e-invoices within the Peppol network.

-The operator might provide you with a tool where you can manage your invoices (commonly though a web-based interface), or, depending on your particular process and setup, you might need to integrate it into your ERP.
+The operator might provide you with a tool where you can manage your invoices (commonly through a web-based interface), or, depending on your particular process and setup, you might need to integrate it into your ERP.

 Fees for registering and exchanging e-invoices may vary, but users of Qvalia can sign up for free and register one or more addresses within minutes.
 Sending and receiving e-invoices is also free of charge.
 Qvalia uses the most up-to-date version of Peppol’s data format is the UBL-based Peppol BIS Billing 3.0.